Today, we’re constantly interrupted by tools, notifications, emails, social media—you name it. In our distraction economy, chaos has become the norm.

 Whether you like the Eat the Frog method or prefer the Getting Things Done approach, it’s critical to know which tasks are important.
 Inevitably, you’ll have a task that shifts in priority or a deadline that gets moved up or down.
 If you don’t have clarity on which work is more important, you won’t be able to adapt and prioritize the right work.

 Why does prioritizing work matter?
 You might be familiar with burnout, which impacts a growing number of global employees every year.
 But what’s less documented is how unclear priorities contribute to burnout.
 According to the Anatomy of Work Index, 29% of the knowledge workers who reported feeling burnout cited feeling overworked from a lack of clarity on tasks and roles as a contributing factor.
-Knowing which tasks to prioritize can help reduce that feeling and increase confidence that you’re working on the right tasks every day.Read: Four ways to manage tight schedules and shifting priorities
+Knowing which tasks to prioritize can help reduce that feeling and increase confidence that you’re working on the right tasks every day.Create a daily planner template

 The workday often feels like a scramble because we’re already behind by the time we get started.
 If you’re the type of person who goes through emails every morning trying to figure out what to prioritize for the day, you’re not alone.
 Fortunately, there’s a better way.